Simone Moro

-Simone Moro (born 27 October 1967 in Bergamo) is an Italian mountaineer known for having made first winter ascents of four of the fourteen eight-thousanders: Shishapangma in 2005, Makalu in 2009, Gasherbrum II in 2011, and Nanga Parbat in 2016.
+Simone Moro (born 27 October 1967 in Bergamo) is an Italian mountaineer and alpinist who is known for making first winter ascents of four of the fourteen eight-thousanders (peaks above 8,000 metres), which were: Shishapangma in 2005, Makalu in 2009, Gasherbrum II in 2011, and Nanga Parbat in 2016.
 No other climber has made more first winter ascents of an eight-thousander in history.
-He has also summited Everest four times, in 2000, 2002, 2006, and 2010.
+He has summited Everest four times, in 2000, 2002, 2006, and 2010.

 Moro is also an experienced helicopter pilot.
 In 2013, he and two other rescue experts carried out the world's highest long-line rescue operation on a helicopter, on Lhotse, at 7800m.
 On 12 November 2015 he set a new flight altitude world record in an ES 101 Raven turboshaft-powered helicopter (6705m).

+In 2023, Simone Moro conducted a daring rescue operation on the south side of Mount Everest, flying and landing at Camp III (7,350m) to save an Indian climber.
+Additionally, Moro made several flights to Camp II for rescue purposes.
+That season saw multiple casualties and rescue missions on Everest's south side, largely due to severe weather conditions.

 Early life

 Born in Bergamo, in northern Italy, to middle-class parents, Moro grew up in the borough of Valtesse and was actively encouraged by his father in his passion for the mountains.
-His father was an accomplished climber and cyclist and also fostered a lively and international environment around him.
+His father was a cyclist and also fostered a lively and international environment around him.
 He started climbing on the Presolana and other massifs of the Bergamasque Alps at the age of 13.
 In 2003, at 35, he completed his university studies and graduated cum laude.